How to get from Cancun to Mexico City: 3 Best Options

 Flight prices depend on your departure time and date, but you can find very affordable flights from Cancun to Mexico City.

-This means that including time to check in at the airport and arrive in Mexico City, you can get there in less than a half day of travel.
+This means that, including time to check in at the airport and arrive in Mexico City, you can get there in less than a half-day of travel.

-In March 2021 the Felipe Angeles International Airport opened to serve the Mexico City metropolitan area.
+In March 2021, the Felipe Angeles International Airport opened to serve the Mexico City metropolitan area.

-The Mexico City airport, officially named the Benito Juarez airport, is just 5 kilometers east of downtown Mexico City and you can easily use a public bus to get to and from the airport.
+The Mexico City airport, officially named the Benito Juárez airport, is just 5 kilometers east of downtown Mexico City, and you can easily use a public bus to get to and from the airport.

 Pay close attention to which airport you are buying your flights to, so you can properly plan your vacation and transportation needs.